Genetic Counseling

 The decision to undergo genetic testing for cancer is personal and complex.
 It is a choice best made after consulting with your family members, health care team and genetic counselor.

-The American Society of Clinical Oncology (ASCO) recommends considering genetic testing in the following situations:
+The American Society of Clinical Oncology (ASCO) recommends considering genetic testing when personal or family history suggests a genetic cause of cancer.
+Those situations include:

 It is important to check with your health insurer to find out if genetic counseling and genetic testing are covered under your plan.